Mijaniub/adventureworks-sql-auction-and-store-location-analysis/README.md

 See the LICENSE file for details.

 ✨ Author
-MD Mijanul Haque
+MD Mijanul Haque,
-Postgraduate Student in Data Science — Nova IMS
+Postgraduate Student in Enterprise Data Science  and Analytics — Nova IMS
 GitHub: https://github.com/Mijaniub